TPK24/Creditcardfraudprediction/README.md

 ### Machine Learning Process

-Note: ** Detailed explanations on various techniques used and its outputs are present in the above file **
+Note: ** Detailed explanations on various techniques used and its outputs are present in the files mentioned below **

 1. Exploratory Data Analysis